kongraphael/kube-objects/misc.md

 The filter are done with selector ie : app=redis

+### HOW to list label ??
+Label are set on node, you have to use kubectl describe node nodeName to see the nodeName's labels

 ## Labels in pods
 In the yaml file, in the metadata section, add :
 metadata: